Animal testing on rodents

-Rodents are commonly used in animal testing, particularly mice and rats, but also guinea pigs, hamsters, gerbils and others.
+Rodents have been employed in biomedical experimentation from the 1650s.
+Rodent studies up to the early 19th century were mainly physiological or toxicological.
+The first rodent behavioral study was carried out in 1822, a purely observational study, while quantitative rodent behavioral testing began in the late 19th century.
+Currently, rodents are commonly used in animal testing for physiological, pathological and behavioral scientific studies, particularly mice and rats, but also guinea pigs, hamsters, gerbils and others.
 Mice are the most commonly used vertebrate species, due to their availability, size, low cost, ease of handling, and fast reproduction rate.

 Statistics

 In the UK in 2015, there were 3.33 million procedures on rodents (80% of total procedures that year).
-The most common species used were mice (3.03 million procedures, or 73% of total) and rats (268,522, or 6.5%).
-Other rodents species included guinea pigs (21,831 / 0.7%), hamsters (1,500 / 0.04%) and gerbils (278 / 0.01%).
+The most common species used were mice (3.03 million procedures, or 73% of the total) and rats (268,522, or 6.5%).
+Other rodents species included guinea pigs (21,831 / 0.7%), hamsters (1,500 / 0.04%), and gerbils (278 / 0.01%).

 In the U.S., the numbers of rats and mice used are not reported, but estimates range from around 11 million to approximately 100 million.
 In 2000, the Federal Research Division, Library of Congress, published the results of an analysis of its Rats/Mice/and Birds Database: Researchers, Breeders, Transporters, and Exhibitors.